greglapit/solitude/obs_summer-guide/Cameron Onboarding.md

 # Help

 * I'm fine with a complete retheme of the game.
 The only thing I want to keep the focus is the weapons, the sharpening and chipping, and the bosses
+* All art is temporary
+* I am kinda capable with shaders and tweening animations